 9:4 And the LORD [YHVH] said unto him, Go through the midst of the city, through the midst of Jerusalem, and set a mark upon the foreheads of the men that sigh and that cry [mourn over all the evil] for all the abominations that be done in the midst thereof.

-Those who love the righteousness of God and are vexed by the lack of zeal for godliness and the evil in the Ekklesia are Marked Out and Separated Out from the spiritually lax and Spared; while the spiritually lax and sinful are strongly corrected and physically destroyed.
+Those who love the righteousness of God and are vexed by the lack of zeal for godliness and the evil in today’s Spiritual Ekklesia are Marked Out and Separated Out from the spiritually lax and Spared; while the spiritually lax and sinful are strongly corrected and physically afflicted.

 9:5 And to the others he said in mine hearing go ye after him through the city, and smite: let not your eye spare, neither have ye pity: